mieweb/docs/content/functions/injury-care/case-management/viewing-cases.md

 ![](../viewing-cases.assets/7133c1b2d1dc8a297520fbf85e9c41de.png)

 The documents and encounters linked to that specific linked case will expand on your screen for viewing.
 This gives visibility and accessibility to documents that are linked to the case, without having to get out of the encounter to look elsewhere for the information.
-You can click on any document via it's hyperlink and it will open that in a separate window.
+You can click on any document via its hyperlink and it will open that in a separate window.
 When archiving an encounter that is linked to a case, the archived encounter document is automatically linked to the case as well.

 ![](../viewing-cases.assets/b4ee820710deb1671aab5c6c0bba2339.png)